attack68/rateslib/docs/source/d_legs.rst

 ****

-The ``rateslib.legs`` module creates *Legs* which essentially contain a list of :ref:`Periods<periods-doc>`.
+The ``rateslib.legs`` module creates *Legs* which typically contain a list of :ref:`Periods<periods-doc>`.
 The pricing, and risk, calculations of *Legs* resolves to a linear sum of those same calculations looped over all of the individual *Periods*.
 Like *Periods*, it is probably quite